 Lego Marvel Super Heroes

 Realistically you could replace Marvel Super Heroes with any of the Lego games - Batman, Harry Potter, The Lord of the Rings et al - and gain a largely similar experience, so select on personal taste.
 Traveller’s Tales’ Lego games are frequently lauded for their charm, character, and loving respect for their source material.
-Marvel Super Heroes is no exception, bringing together pretty much every Marvel character you can think of (and about sixty more) and interweaving them in an epic narrative to defeat intergalactic hungry man Galactus.
+Lego Marvel Super Heroes is no exception, bringing together pretty much every Marvel character you can think of (and about sixty more) and interweaving them in an epic narrative to defeat intergalactic hungry man Galactus.
 You’ll also have to smash a lot of things and rebuild them into useful puzzle-solving devices.

 They’re fun but exceptionally simple, making them a super introduction to games for the people in your life who don’t normally play.
 If you’re a parent these are spectacular games to enjoy with your kids, but equally they’re great fun to play with an uninitiated partner, or even your skeptic older relatives.
 With two of you playing together, your character can act as the leading guide in-game, physically demonstrating how to do things rather than simply shouting at the person holding the controller.
 If you want to share the fun of games, there’s no better starting point than the Lego games.

 Success in Monaco is brilliant: sneaking into a casino, bank, prison .etc, lifting your target without leaving a fingerprint, and escaping not having moved guards from their patrol paths.
-The reality though is that this won’t ever happen.
-You’ll trip an alarm, bump into security, or accidentally fire off a gun before you’ve got halfway to the loot.
+The reality though is that this will never happen.
+You’ll trip an alarm, bump into security, or accidentally fire a gun before you’ve got halfway to the loot.
 With sirens wailing and enemies hunting you down, rather than keeping cool the default reaction from seemingly every player is to scream and frantically dart from one room to another in desperate hope you can still make it out alive.
 It sounds frustrating, but it’s not: it’s hilarious.

-Missions do become more demanding as the game progresses - especially in DLC territory - but it’s kind of wonderful that you can still complete a lot of Monaco’s missions when almost everything has gone to pot.
+Missions do become more demanding as the game progresses - especially in DLC territory - but it’s wonderful that you can still complete a lot of Monaco’s missions when almost everything has gone to pot.
 It’s the closest games have ever come to replicating the ‘caper’ style of movies, and everyone talks in fantastic French accents.
 You can also play as a pickpocket with a pet monkey, and if that’s not a convincing argument I don’t know what is.

 Don't Starve Together